Post job

 A clinician specializes in providing diagnosis, treatment, and direct care to patients with different illnesses.
 A clinician's duties mainly revolve around conducting extensive research and analysis, providing medical care through various therapies, and improving one's overall health condition.
 Furthermore, a clinician must obtain and analyze a patient's complete medical history, provide diagnostic tests, always monitor the effects of treatment on a patient, provide prognosis and consider the overall impact on a patient's health and well-being.

-As far as similarities go, this is where it ends because an in home therapist responsibility requires skills such as "substance abuse," "group therapy," "court system," and "child protective."
+While similarities exist, there are also some differences between in home therapists and clinician.
+For instance, in home therapist responsibilities require skills such as "substance abuse," "group therapy," "court system," and "child protective."
 Whereas a clinician is skilled in "patient care," "rehabilitation," "clinical services," and "treatment services."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Clinicians tend to reach similar levels of education than in home therapists.
 In fact, clinicians are 1.5% less likely to graduate with a Master's Degree and 1.4% more likely to have a Doctoral Degree.